scheuchzer/smarkdown/smarkdown-war/src/main/resources/smarkdown/md/smarkdown/docs/locationFileSystem.md

-# File locations - Webapp
+# File location - File System

 This file is located directly in the webapp (or the war-file) outside a classpath or the WEB-INF directory.
 The exact location is